wharton/django-base-theme/README.md

 - <a href="http://gulpjs.com">Gulp Workflow Automation</a>

 ### CSS Guidelines & Architecture
-In addition to Bootstrap's syntax and formatting standards, we use the following guides (which we sometimes modify to our needs):
+We use the following style guides:

 - <a href="https://smacss.com/">SMACSS Architecture</a>
 - <a href="http://cssguidelin.es/">cssguidelin.es</a> by <a href="http://csswizardry.com/work">Harry Roberts</a>